-If you have previously received official financial sponsorship from a government or international sponsorship agency, covering both course fees and living costs, it is a UKVI validation requirement that you must obtain consent from your financial sponsor for any further application for permission to study in the UK as a Student being made within 12 months of completing your course.
+If you have previously received official financial sponsorship from a government or international sponsorship agency, covering both course fees and living costs, it is a UKVI validation requirement that you must obtain consent from your financial sponsor for any further visa application being made within 12 months of completing your course.
 If the financial sponsor does not give consent, the Home Office could invalidate your application which can have serious implications for your immigration status.

-A loan in your name
+An educational or academic loan in your name

-Loan letters must state that the loan is provided by the national government, the state or regional government, or a government sponsored student loan company, or is part of an academic or educational loans scheme.
+Loan letters must state that the loan is provided by the national government, the state or regional government, or a government sponsored Student loan company, or is part of an academic or educational loans scheme.
 The letter must be dated and not more than 6 months old.
-It must be on headed paper and state the money available to you as a loan.
+It must be on headed paper and state the money is available to you.